 I began practicing yoga in New York City 30 years ago when a friend invited me to a class taught by a diminutive Australian woman.
 It was Iyengar style and as I watched this tiny woman’s spine lengthen and unfold like an accordion, I was hooked.
 By the end of the class I swore she was two inches taller and I was as well.
 Not long after, I found Ashtanga at the Jivamukti Yoga Center and there was no turning back for this young yogini.
 But through all the styles I have practiced, three things remained paramount: breath, alignment, and movement.
 I have practiced Kula Flow for over 10 years and am trained and certified in Kula Foundations from the Kula Yoga Project in NYC.
 My classes are designed to allow you to work secretly from within while letting you sweat and wring out the day's tensions.
 I am absolutely certain that a daily practice holds the key to good health in body and mind and I only hope to share with students my love of yoga and the creativity of the Kula style.
 I am eternally grateful to my teacher and life long friend Schuyler Grant who has shown me the way and led by example.

 I am indebted to Liza Dousson for her years of guidance and teachings in YIN yoga.
-I am also working towards a 100 hr Backcare and Herniation Certification with Alison West at Yoga Union in NYC.
-I have found her rigorous training program, disciplined studio atmosphere and profound teachings in alignment, anatomy, the Yoga Sutras, mudras, chanting and respect for one another to be one of the most transformative experiences in my life.
+I also went through the 100 hr Back Care and Herniation Certification with Alison West at Yoga Union in NYC.
+I found her rigorous training program, disciplined studio atmosphere and profound teachings in alignment, anatomy, the Yoga Sutras, mudras, chanting and respect for one another to be one of the most transformative experiences in my life.

 Stephen Masullo is a Spiritual Engineer.
 After graduating with a Bachelor of Science degree in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2005, he wound up working for a small engineering company in Niantic CT full time for 6 years.
 In 2012 he completed his 200 hour Yoga Teacher certification from Kripalu School of Yoga, and that following May moved into Kripalu for a 2 year resident internship with their school of yoga.
 During his 2 year stint at Kripalu he assisted, managed and taught in their 200 hour and 500 hour yoga teacher trainings as well as receiving the 500 hour training.
 He also took a slew of other trainings from a multitude of disciplines, including Thai Yoga Massage trainings from Lotus Palm. www.stephenmasullo.com